-India shoots down live satellite in orbit, joins elite group of nations to have such capability
+India tests anti-satellite weapon A-SAT, establishes itself as major space power: Modi

-New Delhi, Mar 27: India on Wednesday shot down a live satellite with an A-SAT missile, said Prime Minister Narendra Modi, adding that with this India has established itself as a space power.
+New Delhi, Mar 27: India on Wednesday shot down a live satellite with an A-SAT missile, said Prime Minister Narendra Modi, adding that with this India has established itself as a major space power.

-"'Mission Shakti' operation was a difficult target to achieve which was completed successfully within three minutes of launch," he said in an address to the nation today.
+"Mission Shakti operation was a difficult target to achieve which was completed successfully within three minutes of launch," he said in an address to the nation today.

 The PM's address was not a planned one.
 PM Modi tweeted around 11 am that he would make an annopuncement to the nation by 11.45 am to 12 noon.
 "An anti-satellite weapon, A-SAT, successfully targeted a live satellite in a low earth orbit.
-India has established itself as a major space power," said Modi
+India has established itself as a major space power," said Modi.

 Modi said the test was carried out successfully.